José Parlá: Career summary

 In 2015, Parlá showcased his sculptural pieces titled Segmented Realities at the Havana Biennial.

 Exhibitions

 In 2014, Parlá exhibited his first museum solo show by the title of Segmented Realities at the High Museum of Art Atlanta, followed by the 2015 group exhibition Imagining New Worlds at the High Museum of Art Atlanta alongside Cuban surrealist painter Wifredo Lam and Atlanta based contemporary artist Fahamu Pecou.

 In the fall of 2015, Parlá held a concurrent solo exhibition at Mary Boone Gallery and Bryce Wolkowitz Gallery titled Surface Body/ Action Space.
 This exhibition showcased new paintings and sculptures never before seen.
+Parlá's work is in the permanent collections of the British Museum, London; Albright-Knox Art Gallery, Buffalo, New York, POLA Museum of Art, Hakone, Japan; and the Burger Collection in Hong Kong.

-Parlá's work can also be found in the permanent collections of The British Museum, London; The Albright-Knox Art Gallery, Buffalo, New York, POLA Museum of Art, Hakone, Japan; and The Burger Collection in Hong Kong.
+In 2024, the Pérez Art Museum Miami organized José Parlá: Homecoming, the artist's first solo exhibition in his South Florida hometown presenting a site-specific mural and a series of never shown large-scale paintings.
+The exhibition seeks to replicate Parlá's studio space with Cuban music albums, objects, furniture, paint, and myriad of other daily materials.